jinkyu032/TPDM/README.md

 If you want to train TPDM, you should prepare prompts and organize it like exmaple/example.jsonl.

-Origin datasets we used can be download in [COCO](https://cocodataset.org/#home), [COYO-11M](https://huggingface.co/datasets/CaptionEmporium/coyo-hd-11m-llavanext) and [Laion-Art](https://huggingface.co/datasets/laion/laion-art)
+Original datasets we used can be download in [COCO](https://cocodataset.org/#home), [COYO-11M](https://huggingface.co/datasets/CaptionEmporium/coyo-hd-11m-llavanext) and [Laion-Art](https://huggingface.co/datasets/laion/laion-art)

 ```shell
 huggingface-cli download --resume-download THUDM/ImageReward --local-dir models/THUDM/ImageReward